-Today, people expect more than just a decent paycheck at the end of a 40+ hour work week (especially millennials).
+Today, people expect more than just a decent paycheck at the end of a 40+ hour work week.
 They want to feel that their work and effort is valued and is truly contributing to the growth and success of a company, and they want to be recognized for a job well done.

 So, when an employee isn’t satisfied with their work environment, it’s no surprise that some of them decide to opt for the more exciting small business route.
 In fact, some entrepreneurs claim they’d rather work 20 hours a day for themselves instead of working 8 for someone else.

-Yes, being your own boss does sound really appealing.
-But on the other hand, you’re also choosing to carry 100% of the responsibility, which can be quite intimidating, especially if you’re unprepared.
+Being your own boss does sound really appealing, but you’re also choosing to carry 100% of the responsibility, which can be quite intimidating, especially if you’re unprepared.

 According to a study, 50% of small businesses fail within the first five years.
 It’s a rather drastic stat, and yet people react to it differently: some get scared, others see a challenge.
 The truth is, there are many factors that will determine your company’s success or failure.
 Recognizing what’s in your control will give you the upper hand and help you prioritize and focus on activities that will make a difference.

-When you’re starting a business, the first thing you should do, before anything else, is creating your small business plan.
+When you’re starting a business, the first thing you should do is create your small business plan.
 If done well, it will be a powerful foundation that will make every future decision easier, relevant and more effective.
 Let’s focus on the key steps you’ll need to take in order to create an impactful small business plan.